 The Florida Freight Mobility and Trade Plan (FMTP) is an integrated, comprehensive plan that includes objectives and strategies to benefit the movement of goods, commodities, and services.
 It couples commerce and energy with transportation to provide an integrated approach to addressing issues and needs in a crosscutting, multi-functional manner.
-Although not driven by a steering committee, FDOT sought extensive public input in the development of the FMTP.
+Although this was not driven by a steering committee, FDOT sought extensive public input in the development of the FMTP.
 During development of the 2013 FMTP Policy Element, FDOT Districts hosted six regional listening forums across the state to maximize participation and gather a wide-range of local and regional observations and comments on the current and future condition of Florida's freight transportation system.
 Participants included private and public stakeholders, including non-metropolitan local government officials.
 This early engagement set the tone for local participation throughout the completion of the plan, including development of the 2014 FMTP Investment Element and designation of Freight Coordinators in every FDOT District.

-In 2017, FDOT created a Florida Freight Advisory Committee that guides implementation of the FMTP and includes a cross-section of public and private sector freight stakeholders, including representatives of ports, shippers, carriers, freight-related associations, the freight industry workforce, and state, regional, and local governments.
-With some ports and freight logistics centers located in non-metropolitan areas, stakeholders, such as the, including many with ties to non-metropolitan.
-As FDOT prepares for the next
+In 2017, FDOT created a Florida Freight Advisory Committee that guides the implementation of the FMTP and includes a cross-section of public and private sector freight stakeholders, including representatives of ports, shippers, carriers, freight-related associations, the freight industry workforce, and state, regional, and local governments.
+As FDOT prepares for the next FMTP update, FDOT will use the FTP/SIS Steering Committee to connect with the Freight Committee's participating organizations and agencies to enhance FMTP outreach efforts, streamline connections, and more closely align the FMTP with the FTP.
+With some ports and freight logistics centers located in non-metropolitan areas and approximately 309 miles of critical rural freight corridors5 in Florida identified on the National Highway Freight Network, Florida's local governments, both urban and non-metropolitan, will continue to play a role in the FMTP's development and implementation.

-3 2016 Florida Strategic Highway Safety Plan.
+4 2016 Florida Strategic Highway Safety Plan.